 - Attach a wrist strap to an unpainted metal surface of your hardware to prevent electrostatic discharge (ESD) from damaging your hardware. - When using a wrist strap, follow all electrical safety procedures.
 A wrist strap is for static control.
-It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just prior to removing the product from ESD packaging and installing or replacing hardware, touch an unpainted metal surface of the system for a minimum of 5 seconds. - 9.
-Remove the card filler by pushing the filler out from the adapter slot. - 10.
-Prepare to install the new adapter by putting the latches on the adapter and on the adapter slot into the open position, as shown in Figure 2. - 11.
-Carefully grasp the new adapter assembly by its plastic latches and align the adapter assembly with the slot and its connector on the system backplane. - 12.
-Slowly slide the adapter along the guides until it stops.
+It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just prior to removing the product from ESD packaging and installing or replacing hardware, touch an unpainted metal surface of the system for a minimum of 5 seconds. - 7.
+Carefully grasp the new adapter assembly by the plastic latches and align the adapter assembly with the slot and its connector on the system midplane. - 8.
+Slowly slide the adapter along the glides until it stops.

-Attention: When you install an adapter into the system, ensure that it is completely and correctly seated in its connector.
+Attention: When you install an adapter into the system, be sure that it is completely and correctly seated in its connector.